A MEMORIAL

 and Dove Road, just west of Grapevine.
 They had cruised past a black Ford V8 with

 yellow wheels parked on a side road.
-Ivy continued on to Roanoke, while Murphy
+Ivy continued on to Rhome (or Roanoke, which

 Clyde grabbed a sawed-off shotgun and hid behind the car, while Henry Methvin grabbed